CSC207-UofT/course-project-team-scouts/phase1/progress_report.md

 ### Matthew

+Continued working on the Presenter classes, made lots of modifications to `PlayersPresenter` and implemented `TeamsPresenter`.
+Also worked on the aggregated Statistics functionality for the program by implementing both the `TeamStatsCalculator` and `PlayerStatsCalculator` classes.
+Wrote tests for some of these classes and helped write about the packaging strategy decision on the design document.

 ### Michael - Implemented TeamDatabase and Team classes.
 Reimplemnted CsvAdapter, Player and SearchForPlayer to enamble Team data loading, Player factory design method initialization and fuzzy name searching.
 Wrote some tests.

 ### Tobey